So, pretty much, guys, I'm going to go ahead and pull up this Melly trial that's going right now.

 So go ahead and like the video for me, please, guys, and sub to the channel if you haven't already.

-this is in state 64.
+This is in state 64.

-To what you call a data dump of the phone.
+So Celbright, guys, is a device that law enforcement uses, right, to what you call a data dump of the phone.

 Everything from that phone is extracted and it's put in a format where you can read and analyze the data from the phone.